 For executives, transforming an enterprise is difficult at any time, but when an enterprise is highly profitable - digital transformation is even harder.
 Why?
 The temptation to follow the maxim, “Don’t fix what isn’t broken,” is just too compelling.
 The challenge enterprises are faced with today, however, is that digital technologies are changing the competitive landscape faster and in different ways than executives have ever seen before.

-Recently, we presented a workshop on digital transformation strategies for a highly profitable automotive parts and systems manufacturer.
-The company is filled with very smart people, and with very efficient long standing manufacturing systems and processes.
-The company is very innovative in R&D and forward thinking in the adoption of digital technologies and strategies for their products and services, but their internal operations remain deeply entrenched in the past.
+Recently, we presented a workshop on digital transformation strategies to a highly profitable automotive parts and systems manufacturer.
+The company is filled with smart people using efficient long standing manufacturing systems and processes.
+The company is innovative in R&D, and forward thinking in the adoption of digital technologies and strategies for their products and services.

-The challenge we all faced in the room is how do we justify digital transformation when today, the old systems pay out in record profits.
-How do we tell the story that in the age of digital transformation, data takes on a whole new level of importance?
+The challenge we all faced in the room is how do we justify digital transformation investments, when today the old systems and ways of thinking pay out in record profits?
+How do we articulate that sensors, artificial intelligence, digital platforms and real-time data are taking on a whole new level of importance?
 In fact, executives believe big data and business analytics will have the biggest business impact of all technologies on businesses from years 2020-2025.